jchristopher/linkmarklet/readme.txt

 Tested up to: 3.5
 Stable tag: 0.4

-Linkmarklet is an alternative to the Press This! bookmarklet aimed at rapid link blogging.
+Linkmarklet is an alternative to the Press This! bookmarklet aimed at rapid linkblogging.
+Quickly post while saving a link to a Custom Field.

 == Description ==